anantone/project_euler/README.md

 # PROJECT EULER RUBY PYTHON

-These are my solutions to the puzzles on [projecteuler.net](https://projecteuler.net/progress)
+These are my solutions to the puzzles on [projecteuler.net](https://projecteuler.net/progress) (WIP... for the foreseeable future!)

 The aim is to solve each puzzle in both Ruby and Python, to see how the languages compare and brush up on both.

+Happy to discuss if anyone feels so inclined.

 |Problem|Ruby|Python|
 |--|--|--|